b-daarr/C-SHARK/README.md

 With CShark, internet sanctions in Iran (at least) are bypassed.

-Currently, it is a release version and it is not stable, but a stable release will be provided soon.
+Currently, it is a release version and it is not stable, but a stable release will be provided soon.\

++ Any imitation and copy of the CShark sourcewill be prosecuted!
+(Forking and helping to develop the project is your favor so that we can progress togather 🙏🏻).
+### + Hoping to build an information free and fair world :)

 ![CShark](https://github.com/user-attachments/assets/d6695a79-5ae4-4f48-8419-b1efc74a028f)